'Trump baby' balloon to fly outside British parliament as big protests expected

 In Britain, Trump’s ban on travel to the United States from several primarily Muslim countries, the decision to withdraw the United States from a global deal to combat climate change, and his criticism of British politicians have helped stoke opposition to his presidency.

-The state dinner held in the president’s honor was boycotted by several lawmakers, including Jeremy Corbyn, the leader of the opposition Labour Party.
+The state dinner held in the president’s honour was boycotted by several lawmakers, including Jeremy Corbyn, the leader of the opposition Labour Party.

 The U.S. president’s supporters said it was an insult to snub the leader of Britain’s closest ally.
 But the demonstrators have received tactical support from Mayor of London Sadiq Khan, who has repeatedly clashed with the president and who gave permission to fly the blimp.